-In fact, the opposite seems to be true, and obesity has reached epidemic proportions all over the world.
+In fact, the opposite seems to be true.
+Obesity has reached epidemic proportions worldwide.

-Interestingly, there is some evidence that weight loss diets don't work long-term, and that they may actually lead to weight gain.
+Interestingly, there’s some evidence that weight loss diets don’t work in the long term and may actually lead to weight gain.

 As the obesity epidemic continues to grow, many people turn to calorie-restricted diets in an attempt to lose weight.

-However, people with obesity aren't the only ones dieting.
-Losing weight is a priority for many normal-weight or slightly overweight people, particularly women.
+However, people with obesity aren’t the only ones dieting.
+Losing weight is a priority for many people who either have less weight or are slightly overweight, particularly women.

 The desire to be thinner can begin as early as grade school.
-In one study, more than 50% of normal-weight girls aged six to eight said that their ideal weight was lower than their actual weight (
+In one study, more than 50% of girls ages 6–8 with less weight said that their ideal weight was lower than their actual weight (

 Girls’ beliefs about dieting and weight are often learned from their mothers.

 In one study, 90% of mothers reported they had dieted recently.
-Five-year-old daughters of dieting mothers were twice as likely to already have thoughts about dieting, compared to daughters of non-dieting mothers (
+Study results showed 5-year-old daughters of dieting mothers were twice as likely to already have thoughts about dieting, compared with daughters of non-dieting mothers (

-Bottom Line: The desire to be thin is very common in women and can begin as early as five years old.
+Summary The desire to be thin is very common in women and can begin as early as 5 years old.
 Early awareness of dieting is often due to a mother's dieting behavior.

 Losing weight is big business worldwide.

-It's estimated that weight loss programs, products and other therapies generate more than $150 billion in profits in the US and Europe combined (
+In 2015, it was estimated that weight loss programs, products, and other therapies generated more than $150 billion in profits in the United States and Europe combined (

 Not surprisingly, weight loss programs can be quite expensive for someone who wants to lose more than a few pounds.

-What's more, most people go on many diets during the course of their lifetime.
+What’s more, most people go on many diets during their lifetime.

-Another study found that five years after a group of women lost weight during a 6-month weight loss program, they weighed 7.9 lbs (3.6 kg) more than their starting weight, on average (
+Another study found that 5 years after a group of women lost weight during a 6-month weight loss program, they weighed 7.9 pounds (3.6 kg) more than their starting weight on average (

 It also appears that weight regain occurs regardless of the type of diet used for weight loss, although some diets are linked to less regain than others.

-A group of researchers who reviewed 14 weight loss studies believe that in many cases, regain may be higher than reported because follow-up rates are very low and weights are often self-reported by phone or mail (
+A group of researchers who reviewed 14 weight loss studies pointed out that in many cases, regain may be higher than reported because follow-up rates are very low and weights are often self-reported by phone or mail (

-Although the percentage of people who regain weight is probably lower than the 95% figure you may have heard, research shows that the majority of people will gain back most of the weight, or even end up weighing more than before.
+Research shows that the majority of people will gain back most of the weight they lose while dieting and will even end up weighing more than before.

-One factor that contributes to regain in people of normal weight is an increase in appetite hormones.
+One factor that contributes to regain in people with less weight is an increase in appetite hormones.

-In one study, when men of normal weight followed a diet providing 50% of their calorie needs for three weeks, they started burning 255 fewer calories each day (
+In one study, when men with less weight followed a diet providing 50% of their calorie needs for 3 weeks, they started burning 255 fewer calories each day (

-A 2006 study found that teens who dieted were twice as likely to become overweight as non-dieting teens, regardless of their starting weight (
+A 2003 study found that teens who dieted were twice as likely to become overweight than non-dieting teens, regardless of their starting weight (

-In a study from Finland that followed 2,000 sets of twins over 10 years, a twin who reported dieting even one time was twice as likely to gain weight as his or her non-dieting twin, and the risk increased with additional dieting attempts (
+In a Finnish study that followed 2,000 sets of twins over 10 years, a twin who reported dieting even one time was twice as likely to gain weight compared with their non-dieting twin.
+Also, the risk increased with additional dieting attempts (

-However, keep in mind that these observational studies can not prove that dieting causes the weight gain.
+However, keep in mind that these observational studies don't prove that dieting causes weight gain.

-People who have a tendency to gain weight are more likely to go on a diet, and this may by the reason why dieting behavior is associated with increased risk of weight gain and obesity.
+People who tend to gain weight are more likely to go on a diet, which may be the reason why dieting behavior is associated with an increased risk of gaining weight and developing obesity.

-Bottom Line: Rather than producing lasting weight loss, dieting among non-obese people is associated with an increased risk of weight gain and obesity over time.
+Summary Rather than producing lasting weight loss, dieting among people who don’t have obesity is associated with an increased risk of gaining weight and developing obesity over time.

 Fortunately, there are some alternatives to dieting that give you a better chance of avoiding or reversing weight gain.